Skip to main content

 Biotechnology

 Biotechnology will play a leading role in the future since it helps to protect natural resources.
 The advantage: Just a small amount of plant material is sufficient to produce a large quantity of cosmetic actives.
-Green or blue biotechnology are production methods without GMO.
-Fermentations play an important role in this kind of manufacturing technology.
+Fermentations also play often an important role in this kind of manufacturing technology.
 Examples are our active ingredients MossCellTec™ from Mibelle Biochemistry or Vitasmoothy from Codif.

 Skin barrier